matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### In Java how Memento Pattern and Serializable are related?

-- Objects marked Serializable know how to save their state to file, and this is an implementation of Memento Pattern.
+- Objects marked Serializable know how to save their state to file, and this is an implementation of Memento Pattern
-- Plenty of built in objects are already Serializable so there is little need to make these adhere to the Memento Pattern.
+- Plenty of built in objects are already Serializable so there is little need to make these adhere to the Memento Pattern
 - The Serializable interface is one easy way to implement the Memento Pattern

 ***